sneakysneak/docs/pages/connector-authentication/google.md

     **URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
 This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

-    **Redirect URL**: you must add a callback URL to allow Google to be used in your Cyclr Console and it's accounts.
+    **Redirect URL**: you must add a callback URL to allow Google to be used in your Cyclr Console and its accounts.

     The URL is: